CraftAcademy/workshop/walkthroughs/step_0.md

 #### User stories

-This User story format that we'll be using for describing out application focuses us on three important questions:

-- Who's using the system?
-- What are they doing?
-- Why do they care?

-#### User story format
+##### The format

 ```
   As a <role>
   So that/In order to <business value>
   I want to <feature>
 ```

+The above user story format is the one we will be using to describe the application.
+It is centered around three important questions:

+- Who's using the system?
+- What are they doing?
+- Why do they care?

-##### User stories examples
+##### Examples
 These are some initial user stories that we will be working with.
-In a real project we would spend a few hours to a week defining user stories and breaking them down to features and scenarios.
-For the purpose of ths exercise, we will add user stories along the way as we progress.
+In a real project we would spend a couple of hours to a week defining user stories and breaking them down to features and scenarios.
+For the purpose of this exercise, we will add user stories along the way as we progress.

 ```
 As a course administrator,